AbhinavGupta2002/Connect_Plus/README.md

 # AstonHack2021 - Connect+

-Connect+ is a digital version of the classic physical board game, Connect4, but reimagined with additional unique features that make the game more enjoyable.
+Connect+ is a digital version, built from sratch, of the classic physical board game, Connect4, but reimagined with additional unique features that make the game more enjoyable.

 Members: Abhinav Gupta, Govind Varma, Keane Moraes, Srijan Chaudhuri.